 4. Think about cost per wear rather than initial cost.

 Even if it costs more now, are you likely to wear it more and keep it for longer than you would a high street bag?
+It’s a different way to think about owning cheap designer handbags.

-5. Consider what designer means to you.
+5. Consider what designer means to you when thinking about the best designer bags.

 Discount designer handbags